empa-scientific-it/openbis-uploader/README.md

     This service provides a pre-configured openbis instance whith ldap login configured; the authentication is made using the **ldap** service.
 This is defined throught [`service.properties`](./services/openbis/service.properties) and [`groups.json`](./services/openbis/groups.json)

+    The instance can be reached at https://localhost:8443 and offers all the usual API endpoints described in the openBIS documentation.

     The instance is populated at runtime with default object and structures by the **openbs-initialiser** ephermeral service.
 The instance configuration is in [`instance.json`](./services/openbis-initialiser/config/instance.json)

 - **data-discovery**

     This service provides the REST API which acts as the sole entrypoint for all operations on the file staging area, the dataset ingestion and the communication with openbis.
 This services depends on the **cache** service, which provides a redis instance used for login invalidation.
-As configured by default, this service connnect to the openbis instance **openbis**.
-An external instance can be configured by changing the  `OPENBIS_SERVER` env variable in the docker service definition.
+As configured by default,

+    this service connnect to the openbis instance **openbis**.
+An external instance can be configured by changing the  `OPENBIS_SERVER` env variable in the docker service definition under the `environment` key.
 The container can be reached from outside the docker compose network at https://localhost:8080

 - **ldap**